roman-milk/roman-milk.github.io/moms-and-daughters-a-family-affair.md

  "You bitch," Beth snapped in rage, as her mother screamed.

  "Fuccccccccck," the MILF screamed loudly and was both thankful she lived on an acreage and mortified that she was caught in such a compromising act and doubly mortified that she was now coming at the hands of her blackmailer.
-Report_Story #5